vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_dchphoton.md

 1. In the vSphere Client, go to **Storage** and select the datastore that you designated as the image store.

     At the top-level of the datastore, you should see a folder that uses the container ID as its name.
 The folder contains the files for the container VM that you just created.
-8. In a browser, log in to the vSphere Integrated Containers Management Portal at https://vic_appliance_address with a vSphere administrator, Cloud Admin, or DevOps admin user account.
+8. In a browser, log in to the vSphere Integrated Containers Management Portal at https://vic_appliance_address with a vSphere administrator, Management Portal administrator, or DevOps administrator user account.
 9. Select **Home** and make sure that the **Project** drop-down menu is set to `default-project`.
 10. Under **Infrastructure**, select **Container Hosts** and click **+Container Host** to register the VCH with the management portal.